Ekushey Book Fair: Background

-There is Nazrul Moncho, a corner dedicated to poet Kazi Nazrul Islam, a fixed place for month-long cultural meetings, a Lekhok Kunjo, a dedicated place for writers and, a media center for the journalists.
-Free WiFi service has been enabled since 2019.
-Nowadays it becomes harder to accommodate the huge crowd and the increasing number of publishers.
-In 2008, the theme of daily conference was 'Bengali Literature and Culture - Achievement of three decades'.

-Recent fairs
+2004

+On 27 February 2004, author and professor Humayun Azad was attacked and fatally injured by members of the militant group Jama'atul Mujahideen Bangladesh as he was leaving the book fair.
+The attackers also detonated bombs in the area.

 2008

 2008 Ekushey Book Fair was held from 1 to 29 February 2008.
 As many as 288 publishers participated.
 A record number of books were published on the occasion.
 According to official statistics, the number of books published in connection with the book fair was 2578.
 The sale proceeds from books sold shot up to a record of Taka 200 million.
+Although the fair is a free-for-all event, there was a brief consideration to introduce entry tickets this year.

+2014

+In 2014, the book fair was extended to the nearby Suhrawardy Udyan, in addition to Bangla Academy, due to the increasing number of publishers.

 2021

 2021 Ekushey Book Fair faced COVID-19 related crisis.
 The book fair was shifted in March instead of February.
 But the attendance was very low and a lot of publisher didn't participate in the fair.
 The fair was also shortened.